popeindustries/dvlp/README.md

 mocked(); // remove the mock
 ```

-Registering a mock for an already-mocked url overrides it for matching (newest wins) — remove the override to restore the original, which makes per-test response variants trivial.
+For static mocks the request body is captured automatically; for handler mocks, `calls[n].body` is populated when the handler reads the body via `readBody` (the stream is otherwise left untouched for the handler to consume).
+Registering a mock for an already-mocked url overrides it for matching (newest wins, except that a method-specific mock is always preferred over a method-less one) — remove the override to restore the original, which makes per-test response variants trivial.
 Use the exported **`readBody(req): Promise<string>`** helper to read the request body inside a response handler (shared with the `calls` capture, so the stream is only read once):

 ```js
 import { readBody } from 'dvlp/test';